ravirun/misfit-ravi/README.md

-# Misfit Ravi - November 2029 Content Plan
+# Misfit Ravi - November 2029, Week 2 Content Plan

 **Mega Creator (1M+ followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### What the Next Generation Will Think of Us
+### The Problems We Left for Future Humans to Fix

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on what the next generation will think of us.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the problems we left for future humans to fix.

 ---